MicrosoftDocs/Viva/Viva/goals/approval-workflows.md

 1. Once the Approval Workflow feature is enabled, navigate to the entity for which you'd like to change the workflow status.

-2. On the top-right corner of your screen, click the **...** button to view all possible actions for the current entity.
+2. On the top-right corner of your screen, select the **...** button to view all possible actions for the current entity.

 3. Select **Change Status**.

-4. From the pop-up, click on the status drop-down.
+4. From the pop-up, select the status drop-down.

 5. Select the status you'd like to set.

-6. Click **Save**.
+6. Select **Save**.

 ## Permissions available for each workflow stage